kaidez/kaidez.com/_posts/2013-11-21-jekyll-search-post.md

 }
 {% endprism %}

 The code we used to build the Tipue search box is now a function stored in a variable called `loadMenu`.
 The code hasn't changed so it's not displayed here, but it's important to understand that while the previous version of the code ran immediately, this new version isn't doing that.
-This code will now *not* run unless we tell it to.
+This code will now *not* run until we tell it to.

 {% prism javascript %}
 isCSSDisabled = false;